 Beijing Great Wall in snow

-Why Visit the Great Wall in Winter?
+How to Visit the Great Wall in Winter from Beijing: Tips & Guide

 Visit the Great Wall of China in winter